APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 When the pro-Palestinian protests became so violent at UCLA they were making [national headlines](https://x.com/loisbeckett/status/1785843179801153865), students stayed informed by watching the livestreams coming from helicopters hovering overhead, annoying and loud enough to interrupt meetings.
-I, on the other hand, decided on the [Daily Bruin](https://dailybruin.com) for my news and it turned out to be much more than just a good "ear to the ground" from a school paper---a team of reporters were working tirelessly to provide detailed, 24/7 coverage as events unfolded.
+I, on the other hand, decided on the [Daily Bruin](https://dailybruin.com) for my news which turned out to be much more than just a good "ear to the ground" from a school paper---a team of reporters were working tirelessly to provide detailed, 24/7 coverage as events unfolded.
 As I followed their stories, it wasn't long before some of the
 [reports](https://dailybruin.com/2024/04/25/student-onlookers-express-differing-opinions-on-pro-palestine-encampment) began to concern me,

 "Lavie Levi, a fourth-year mathematics of computation student who is Jewish, said he felt uncomfortable and threatened by the encampment, adding that he believes some of the imagery used by the protesters – such as the red triangle and